 Using your answer from part (a), determine the volume of the pyramid.

-Calculate the slant height of the pyramid, which is the distance from the center of the base to the apex along the pyramid's side.
+Calculate the slant height of the pyramid, which is the distance from the midpoint of a base edge to the apex.

 Find the total surface area of the pyramid, including the base and all triangular faces.

-A hot air balloon is directly above a point on the ground.
-Two observers, A and B, are standing 100 meters apart from each other.
+A hot air balloon is directly above a point on the ground that lies on the line segment connecting two observers, A and B, who are standing 100 meters apart.
 The angle of elevation from observer A to the balloon is , and the angle of elevation from observer B is .
-The hot air ballon is directly in between person A and B such that the hot air balloon and the two people all lie on a straight line.

 Draw a labeled diagram representing the situation, showing the positions of the balloon, observers, and angles of elevation.